Goldstein and Scotland

 Gathering Traditional Song and Story from 1953 to 1970s

 This website shares the story of prolific US collector Professor Ken Goldstein's work recording in Scotland, and recording Scots singers and storytellers in the USA.
-He copied his 1959/60 recordings in the Buchan area in north-east Aberdeenshire to the archive of the School Of Scottish Studies, University of Edinburgh,
+He copied most of his 1959/60 recordings in the Buchan area in north-east Aberdeenshire to the archive of the School Of Scottish Studies, University of Edinburgh,

 A BALLAD-HUNTING YEAR IN BUCHAN